Hart House (University of Toronto): History

 As an undergraduate, Vincent Massey read history and English at University College in the University of Toronto, and then completed graduate studies in history at Balliol College, Oxford.
 Upon his return to Canada, he sought to bring a unifying, communitarian spirit to the highly independent colleges of the University of Toronto, inspired by the social and recreational life that he observed at Oxford's colleges.
 Massey, who in 1908 had become a trustee of his family estate, offered to establish a structure devoted to extracurricular activities at the university, an idea that was embraced by the university's governors.
 The land on which the building exists was close to the McCaul's pond, which was buried along with Taddle Creek in 1886.

 When construction began in 1911, the trustees of the Massey estate had budgeted $300,000 for the project.
 Working without a master plan, Massey and his architect continued to adopt new ideas and expand existing ones as construction progressed.
 By the time of its completion in 1919, the cost of the building had soared to $2 million.

 Hart House was built during the Gothic Revival era.
 Originally, Gothic architecture was associated with cathedrals.
 The Gothic cathedral was built at a large scale.
 When the style had first gained its momentum in England and France, the large churches were encrusted with decoration.
 This decoration depicted biblical events through images so that even the illiterate could dwell in the ideals of religion.
 Originally, the church developed universities.
 Hart House is intended to evoke that history.
 The building is made up of corridors flanked by rooms with high ceilings and sculptural detailing.

 Massey's donation stipulated that the building was to be used only by men, as he felt that a coeducational facility would ruin the sense of collegiality that he hoped to create.
 Beginning in the 1950s, this restriction created much controversy, as women demanded admission.
-Massey stood by his original conditions.
-After his death the Stewards and administrators of Hart House had Massey's deed of gift altered to allow women to become members.
+Until the end of his life Massey stood by his original conditions, although some progress did occur.
+In 1954 the Arbor room coffee shop was constructed, which was the first co-educational space in Hart House.
+Additionally, in 1958 the first debate was held which women were allowed to attend, although they were segregated behind a rope and not allowed to speak.
+After Vincent Massey's death in 1967 the Stewards and administrators of Hart House had Massey's deed of gift altered to allow women to become members.
 Since 1972, women have been able to fully participate in the House's activities.

 During John F. Kennedy's debate with Stephen Lewis at Hart House on 14 November 1957, Kennedy said "I personally rather approve of keeping women out of these places."
 He also said, "It's a pleasure to be in a country where women cannot mix in everywhere" (ignoring the female students who picketed outside with signs proclaiming "Unfair!" and "We want Kennedy!").